Entertainment Software Rating Board: Enforcement

 The ESRB rating system is primarily enforced on a self-regulatory basis by the video game and retail industries; in markets where it is used, retailers typically enforce the "Mature" rating using photo identification, and refuse to stock video games that have not been rated by the organization, or are rated "Adults Only".
 Modern video game consoles include parental controls that can be configured to restrict games played by specific users, using factors such as their ESRB rating.
 The ESRB has also taken action against video game distributors who use the ratings icons in advertising without authorization or having actually been issued the rating by the board.
+For example, in 2013, the ESRB told the publisher of Wartune to cease using the board's "Adults Only" icon in advertising material, as the ESRB had not actually rated the game, and ESRB guidelines do not allow ads to "glamorize or exploit" the game's ESRB rating.

 Steam, the largest digital distribution storefront for personal computers, does display ratings when available, and allows games to be categorized and filtered based on categories and the extent of potentially objectionable content, but an ESRB rating is not mandatory.
 As of June 2018, following complaints regarding inconsistent enforcement of its previous guidelines, Steam stated that it would only ban the sale of games that contain blatantly illegal content, or games that it classifies as being "straight up trolling".
 However, in March 2019, it was revealed that there are still undisclosed limitations to this policy based on "costs and risks" associated with Steam's ability to distribute specific games, and in July 2025, in compliance with demands from Australian advocacy group Collective Shout, Steam expressly prohibited games that "may violate the rules and standards" of its payment processors, including "certain types of adult content".
 Epic Games Store prohibits "Adults Only"-rated games, unless the rating was solely for their use of blockchain technology.